justunsix/garden/src/content/docs/notes/005-Tech-Free-Open-Source-Software-FOSS.md

   things by detecting the tools you use and running the appropriate commands to update them.
 - [typst](https://github.com/typst/typst) - markup-based typesetting
-  system, like a modern LaTex, Word, Google docs, good for academic and technical documentation
+  system with programming logic, like a modern LaTex, Word, Google docs, good for academic and technical documentation, example use cases: math papers, resume, documents, diagrams, presentations
 - [usql](https://github.com/xo/usql) - Universal command-line interface
   for SQL databases
 - wiki-tui - wikipedia terminal ui